AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="extensions"></a>
 ### 9.6.3 extensions
 The following are extensions specified for cmi5.
-Other extensions are permitted provided they do not conflict or duplicate the ones specified here.
+Statements MUST NOT include extensions that conflict with or duplicate the ones specified here.
+Statements MAY include extensions not specified here.

 <a name="context_extensions_session_id"></a>
 #### 9.6.3.1 session ID